 SPN-817 represents a novel mechanism of action (MOA) for an anticonvulsant.
-SPN-817 is a novel synthetic form of huperzine A, whose MOA includes potent acetylcholinesterase inhibition, with pharmacological activities in CNS conditions such as epilepsy.
-The development will initially focus on the drug's anticonvulsant activity, which has been shown in preclinical models to be effective for the treatment of partial seizures and Dravet Syndrome.
+SPN-817 is a novel synthetic form of huperzine A, a first in class, highly selective acetylcholinesterase (AChE) inhibitor, with pharmacological activities in CNS conditions such as focal epilepsy.
+The development will initially focus on the drug's anticonvulsant activity, which has been shown in preclinical models to be effective for the treatment of epilepsy.
 SPN-817 is in clinical development and has received Orphan Drug designation for several epilepsy indications from the FDA.